 The Trust is subject to cash flow interest rate risk due to fluctuations in the prevailing levels of market interest rates.
-As all mortgages, loans and notes payable bear interest at fixed rates, with the exception of the Bridge Loan and bank indebtedness, interest rate risk is limited to potential decreases in the interest rate offered on cash held with chartered Canadian and American financial institutions.
+As all mortgages, loans and notes payable bear interest at fixed rates interest rate risk is limited to potential decreases in the interest rate offered on cash held with chartered Canadian and American financial institutions.
 The risk also exists of a change in interest rates when the Trust is required to renew its debt.
 The Trust's objective of managing interest rate risk is to minimize the volatility of earnings.
 Interest rate risk has been minimized as mortgages have been financed at fixed interest rates.
 As a result of debt not being subject to floating interest rates, changes in prevailing interest rates would not be expected to have a material impact on profit or loss.